Organization

 Discovery research

-Before moving into design, we conducted a discovery research phase to understand how Michiganders experience driver education and where the current system creates confusion.
-The goal was to ground the redesign in real user needs and ensure the final guide would support learners, parents, and providers throughout the licensing journey.
+Before starting the design, we did discovery research to learn how people in Michigan experience driver education and where the current system causes confusion.
+Our goal was to base the redesign on real user needs and make sure the final guide would help learners, parents, and providers through the licensing process.

 We used a mix of qualitative methods to capture both user and system perspectives: